Susan Zhuang

-Susan Zhuang (莊文怡 (Zhuāng Wényí)) is an American politician who is a member of the New York City Council for the 43rd district, which covers Sunset Park, Dyker Heights, Bensonhurst, Bath Beach, Gravesend, Borough Park, and other neighborhoods in southern Brooklyn.
+Susan Zhuang (莊文怡 (Zhuāng Wényí)) is an American politician who is a member of the New York City Council for the 43rd district in Brooklyn, which covers Sunset Park, Dyker Heights, Bensonhurst, Bath Beach, Gravesend, Borough Park, and other neighborhoods in South Brooklyn.

 Early life and education

 Zhuang was born in Baipu, China, and came to the United States in 2007 as a student.
 She earned a bachelor's degree in finance from the State University of New York at Oswego and later a Master of Business Administration from the University of Southern Indiana.

 Career

 Zhuang previously worked as chief of staff for New York State Assemblyman William Colton.